Iussyan/RMMV-Free-Assets/README.md

 If you wish to use the assets **commercially**, you may refer to the ***terms of use*** on the website provided above.

+Lastly,

-Lastly, ***Credits goes to the talented artists who made these assets free and publicly available.
-Thank you and we appreciate all of your efforts!!***
+***All credits goes to the talented artists who made these assets free and publicly available.
+Thank you and we appreciate all of your contributions and efforts!!***

 **Happy Game Making! <3**